 Also, I love to be outdoors and my hobbies are: running, hiking, and reading.
 In the future, I hope to travel around the world, so far I’ve traveled to two countries: Guatemala and Mexico, my parents’ home countries.

 I am from Williamsburg, Virginia and growing up there shaped my world view and values.
 Williamsburg being the birthplace of America, and a very important beginning to a great country, my experience was unique.
 I lived in a living museum.
 I was enthralled in history and introduced to simulated environments, which has always peaked my curiosity about how environments shape reality.
 I graduated from Hampton University in 2014 with a B.A in Political Science.
 I decided that to be the change I wanted to see, I had to help turn policy into practice.
 My passion includes Environmental Justice specifically in low-income communities of color, Food Security, Resource Allocation and Community Involvement.
 I have always been blessed to see different perspectives and have always wanted to help those who weren't as fortunate as me to advocate for themselves in different spaces.
 That sparked my interest to study Environmental Justice and continue my education as a Spartan at SJSU.
 With goals to learn about all of the different careers that are associated with environmental studies, I am extremely excited about starting my education here.
 I know being educated here will help me achieve one of my goals of creating programs and using technology to help teach low-income communities of color about nutrition and food security.
 I am a country girl, who has had the pleasure of traveling and living in different places such as Miami, FL and Washington D.C for a year.
 As I traveled I saw that everyone does not have the same platforms and outlets to really voice their concern about their health.
 Getting to know and learn these people, continue to push my passion of forward.
 In my personal time, I am adventurous.
 I love to travel, read, nature, dance, music, and eating different foods from different cultures.
 I am active; I try to work out as much as I can.
-I am excited to be in California, and see all of the amazing culture it has.
+I am excited to

 I grew up in Southern California where I attended school at Mount San Antonio Community College to pursue my goal of becoming a Veterinary Technician.
 While taking classes there, my outlook was changed as I learned more about the topics of sustainability and wildlife conservation and this led me to think about animal care from a new perspective.
 Consequently, I changed my major, transferred to Cal Poly Pomona to learn more about the relationship between humans and wildlife and graduated with a Bachelor’s degree in Environmental Biology.